Catalog Generation

 1.3: Detection Image Background Determination

 For consistency, the same background and background RMS images are used by both the point and segment algorithms.
 To ensure optimal source detection, the multi-filter detection image must be background-subtracted.
-In order to accommodate the different types of detectors, disparate signal levels, and highly varying astronomical image content, three background computations are used as applicable.
-The first category of background definition is a special case situation, and if it is found to be applicable to the detection image, the background and background RMS images are defined and no further background evaluation is done.
+In order to accommodate the different types of detectors, disparate signal levels, and highly varying astronomical image content, three background computations are used as appropriate.
+The background determination algorithms are: Zero, Constant, and Conformal.

-It has been observed that some background regions of ACS SBC drizzle-combined detection images, though the evaluation is done for all instrument detection images, are measured to have values identically equal to zero.
-If the number of identically zero pixels in the footprint portion of the detection image exceeds a configurable percentage threshold value (default is 25%), then a two-dimensional background image is constructed and set to the value of zero, hence the Zero Background Algorithm.
+The first category of background definition is a special case situation only used for ACS SBC images.
+It has been observed that some background regions of ACS SBC drizzle-combined detection images are measured to have values identically equal to zero.
+If the number of identically zero pixels in the footprint portion of the detection image exceeds a configurable percentage threshold value (default is 25%), then a two-dimensional background image is constructed and set to the value of zero, hence the moniker of Zero Background Algorithm.
 Its companion constructed RMS image set to the RMS value computed for the non-zero pixels which reside within the footprint portion of the image.

-If the Zero Background Algorithm is not applicable, then sigma-clipped statistics are computed, known as the Constant Background Algorithm, for the detection image using the astropy.stats.sigma_clipped_stats Astropy tool.
-This algorithm uses the detection image and its inverse footprint mask, as well as a specification for the number of standard deviations and the maximum number of iterations to compute the mean, median, and rms of the sigma-clipped data.
-The specification for the number of standard deviations and the maximum number of iterations are configurable values which are set to 3.0 and 3 by default, respectively.
+When the Zero Background Algorithm is not applicable, then sigma-clipped statistics are computed for the detection image using the astropy.stats.sigma_clipped_stats Astropy utility.
+This algorithm, given the moniker Constant Background Algorithm, uses the detection image and its inverse footprint mask, as well as a specification for the number of standard deviations and the maximum number of iterations to compute the mean, median, and RMS of the sigma-clipped data.
+The specification for the number of standard deviations and the maximum number of iterations are configurable values which are set to 3.0 and 3 by default, respectively, in catalog configuration files discussed in Section 1.4.1.
+If the median value is negative, the the input image data is adjusted by a combination of the negative median and the RMS so the entire image is more positive.
+This adjustment should correct for any gross over-subtraction of the background from the image, and the sigma-clipped statistics are recomputed.

-At this point the Pearson’s second coefficient of skewness is computed.
+At this point in the Constant Background Algorithm, the Pearson’s second coefficient of skewness is computed.

 \[skewness = 3.0 * (mean - median) / rms\]